JeromeDaGnome/Brixicon/README.md

 #### Typography

-- discuss font size, font types for headers vs buttons vs general text and how it ties into users' emotions or target audience.
-- include screenshots of fonts used and links to the appropriate website ex) https://fonts.google.com/specimen/Raleway
+No special font types were used for this site.
+Custom stylings were applied to Headers for pages and edit and creation boxes.  colors were kept to the primary color scheme.

 #### Images